1920–1924 Pacific hurricane seasons

-The 1920–1924 Pacific hurricane seasons all began during late spring in the northeast Pacific Ocean and the central Pacific.
-They ended in late fall.

-Before the satellite age started in the 1960s, data on east Pacific hurricanes is extremely unreliable.
-In a few years, there are no reported cyclones although many systems certainly formed.
+The 1920-24 Pacific hurricane seasons all began on May 15 of their respective years in the eastern north Pacific Ocean and on June 1 in the central north Pacific.
+They ended on November 30, of each year.
+These dates conventionally delimit the time of year when most tropical cyclones form in northeast Pacific Ocean tropical cyclone basin, between the International Date Line and the west coast of North America.
+However, tropical cyclone formation is possible at any time of the year.
+Before the dawn of the satellite era in the 1960s, data on Pacific hurricanes is extremely unreliable.
+For a few years, there are no reported cyclones, although many systems likely formed and went undocumented.

 1920

 Three known tropical cyclones formed this year in the eastern Pacific proper.
 One of them existed from September 10 to 13.
 It passed close to the southern tip of the Baja California Peninsula but never made landfall.

 1921

 Nine tropical cyclones are known this year in the eastern Pacific proper.

 I. After crossing central Baja California, a tropical cyclone moved northward into southwestern Arizona on August 20, causing up to 2 in of rain.

 II.
 A system stayed at sea from September 25 to 30.
 It paralleled the coast of Mexico without making landfall.
 The remnants of this tropical cyclone moved northeastward through Baja California and Arizona, producing up to 4 in of rain in the desert region.

 III. and IV.
 Two possible tropical cyclones exited in the central Pacific during the month of October.
 The first developed on October 5 near Hawaii, and moved northward until being absorbed by an extratropical storm over the Aleutian Islands.
 The second was observed on October 17 well to the northeast of Hawaii.
 For both of these systems, it is unknown what, if any, tropical characteristics they had.
 It is possible they were Kona-type storms due to their locations.